 We met the woman next door.
 After sharing my name and greeting her dog, I looked around with squinted eyes, and the next thing I said was: “I’m going to plant the shit outta this yard.”

-Each Summer since, I have created beds, planted species for sun, shade, and in-between, said, “goodbye” to grass.
+Each Summer since, I have created beds, planted species for sun, shade, and in-between, said, “see ya!” to a lot of Kentucky bluegrass and “welcome!” to clovers.
 I have witnessed the genesis of an ecology.
-There are parts of the year when it is definitely not easy to maintain, but the color! the shapes! the audible buzzing of SO MUCH LIFE.
+The place buzzes and chirps with SO MUCH LIFE.

 Year one: cabbage whites and paper wasps.
 Year four: 8(!) species of butterflies; moth, wasp, and bee diversity beyond my ability to keep up with identification.
-I can barely push a trowel into the ground without disturbing an earthworm, where before there were none.
 A pitch of Baltimore orioles has greeted me on Mother’s Day morning.
 Indigo buntings and Ruby-throated hummingbirds shine blue, red and green at springtime feeders.
-The sad, skinny stem now climbs and blooms as the beautiful rose it was meant to be.
-More species means more species, here, where our place is their place.
+More species invite more species, here, where our place is their place.
+And that sad, skinny stem from year one?
+It now climbs and blooms as the beautiful white rose it was meant to be.

-I look forward to sharing more observations, yard experiments, natural beauty, science, growing tips, and the occasional in-season recipe with you here.
+I look forward to sharing more observations, yard experiments, natural beauty, science, and growing tips with you.